Four killed in Texas train/float collision were U.S. war vets

-MIDLAND, Texas (Reuters) - The four men killed when a freight train barreled into a parade float were identified as decorated U.S. veterans being honored for service in two wars, as investigators on Friday searched through wreckage in a West Texas oil town for clues to the cause of the accident.
+MIDLAND, Texas (Reuters) - All four men killed when a freight train collided with a parade float honoring wounded American war veterans had served in the U.S. Army, police said on Friday, as investigators descended on the West Texas oil town of Midland to search the wreckage.

-Another 16 people were injured Thursday afternoon in the crash at the parade, which was the planned start of a weekend of events in Midland, Texas, saluting U.S. veterans of the Iraq and Afghanistan wars.
-Instead, a prayer service was held on Friday morning and a candlelight vigil was planned for Saturday night.
+At least 16 other people were injured during the parade on Thursday at the start of what was meant to be a weekend of events including a banquet and a hunting expedition to salute U.S. veterans of the Iraq and Afghanistan wars.

-Police said the dead were Marine Chief Warrant Officer Gary Stouffer, 37; Army Sergeant Major Lawrence Boivin, 47; Army Sergeant Major William Lubbers, 43; and Army Sergeant Joshua Michael, 34.
+Midland police identified the dead as: Sergeant Major Gary Stouffer, 37; Sergeant Major Lawrence Boivin, 47; Sergeant Major William Lubbers, 43; and Sergeant Joshua Michael, 34.

-Stouffer was on active duty and the other three were retired, according to biographies prepared for the events.
-Stouffer was waiting to see whether he could return to permanent limited duty or would receive a medical discharge.

-Boivin’s biography said he had been awarded the silver star and a purple heart; Lubbers’ said he had been awarded the bronze star and purple heart; and Michael’s that he had received the purple heart and was discharged due to brain injuries.

-In Washington, the Army confirmed that Boivin and Lubbers were retired, but could not immediately confirm other details.
+In Washington, the Army said Lubbers was retired from the military but could not immediately confirm whether the others were retired or active duty at the time of the accident.

-The train’s emergency brakes were applied before the crash, and the NTSB is trying to determine at what time and where.
-The investigation will also look into personal performance issues.

-The NTSB said they plan to test the signals on Saturday to see if there were any problems.
-The automatic gate arm and one of the signal posts were destroyed in the crash, officials said.

-One person remained in critical condition and three were stable Friday afternoon at a Midland hospital, a spokesman said.
+One person remained in critical condition and four were stable on Friday at a Midland hospital, a spokesman said.
 Another person was in serious but stable condition at a Lubbock hospital.
-Eleven more were treated and released, police said.
+Ten more were treated and released, police said.

-The tragedy occurred as two flatbed trailers carrying the veterans, some of whom suffered major wounds in Iraq and Afghanistan, attempted to cross railroad tracks during the “Hunt for Heroes” parade.
+The tragedy occurred as two flatbed trailers carrying the veterans, some of whom suffered major injuries in combat in Iraq and Afghanistan, attempted to cross railroad tracks during the “Hunt for Heroes” parade.

-The first flatbed crossed the train tracks completely, but the second had not cleared the tracks when the Union Pacific train reached the intersection.
+“The first flatbed crossed the train tracks completely.
+The second did not make it across before being struck by the train,” a police statement said.

 Veterans and their spouses jumped off the trailers to escape the collision.
 There were 26 people on the float that was hit by the Union Pacific train including a dozen veterans, a dozen spouses and two escorts, officials said.

+“It’s hard to look at.
+It’s a very tragic event, very unfortunate,” Midland Police Chief Price Robinson said from the site of the accident on Thursday.

+The train and trailer remained in place on Friday morning at the site of the crash.

 The NTSB said it would not determine a probable cause of the accident or provide any analysis while its investigators were at the scene.
-Data recorders have been sent to Washington for examination, the NTSB said.
+It said it had not yet determined if the grade-crossing warning system was working at the time of the accident.

 A Union Pacific Corp spokesman referred questions on the investigation to the NTSB.